shikaan/osle/README.md

 ## 👀 Overview

-OSle is a [real-mode](https://wiki.osdev.org/Real_Mode) OS that fits in a bootloader.
+OSle is a [real-mode](https://wiki.osdev.org/Real_Mode) OS that fits in a boot sector.

 It's written in x86 assembly and, despite its tiny size (only 510 bytes), it packs essential features like: